danielmrhodes/JANUS/README.md

 Input Preparation
 -----------------
 The ROOT script MakeInput.C will make the probabilities file and statistical tensors file that can be given to JANUS.
-The level scheme file must be created manually (its format is described below).
 The script uses the Coulomb excitation code Cygnus [3] for the calculations.
 The Cygnus libraries must be loaded into the ROOT session before loading MakeInput.C, and the Cygnus nucleus file must already be created.
 See [3] for details.

+The level scheme file, for either a Source or Full simulation, must be created manually.
+The file has a different format depending on the simulation mode; these are described below.

-Level Scheme File Format
+Full Mode Level Scheme File Format
 -----------------
-The level scheme files are text files which describe the excited states of a nucleus and their gamma decays.
-They have the following format.

 <pre>
 II<sub>1</sub> En<sub>1</sub> Sp<sub>1</sub> Tau<sub>1</sub> Nb<sub>1</sub>